qiskit-community/qiskit-metal/docs/faq.rst

       "PATH": "/usr/local/bin:/usr/bin:/bin:/usr/sbin:/sbin"
       }

-**Q: Why is "xcb" found but not loaded?**
+**Q: Why are "xcb" or "windows" found but not loaded?**

 **A:** it has been observed for pip installation on fresh conda environments that this error might show up: ``Could not load the Qt platform plugin "xcb" in "" even though it was found.``

+For `xcb`.
 Based on `this source <https://forum.qt.io/topic/93247/qt-qpa-plugin-could-not-load-the-qt-platform-plugin-xcb-in-even-though-it-was-found>`_ You might be able to resolve this error by installing the dependency with ``sudo apt-get install libxcb-xinerama0``

+For `windows`.
+This error intermittently shows in conda environments.
+It was found that the problem resolves if PySide2 is installed manually thorugh conda, with: `conda install pyside2`.

-An alternative might be to install an older version of python (and related dependencies)
+if the methods above do not work, consider utilizing an older version of python (and related dependencies)

 **Q: Why am I not able to start Jupyter Lab in the new environment?**